plone/volto/packages/generator-volto/README.md

   yo @plone/volto:app [<projectName>] [options]

 Options:
   -h,   --help              # Print the generator's options and usage
-        --skip-cache     # Do not remember prompt answers                                        Default: false --skip-install   # Do not automatically install dependencies                             Default: false --force-install  # Fail on install dependencies error                                    Default: false --ask-answered   # Show prompts for already configured options                           Default: false --volto          # Desired Volto version, if not provided, the most recent will be used --canary         # Desired Volto version should be a canary (alpha)                      Default: true --interactive    # Enable/disable interactive prompt                                     Default: true --skip-addons    # Don't ask for addons as part of the scaffolding --addon          # Addon loader string, like: some-volto-addon:loadExtra,loadOtherExtra --workspace      # Yarn workspace, like: src/addons/some-volto-addon
+        --skip-cache        # Do not remember prompt answers                                        Default: false --skip-install      # Do not automatically install dependencies                             Default: false --force-install     # Fail on install dependencies error                                    Default: false --ask-answered      # Show prompts for already configured options                           Default: false --volto             # Desired Volto version, if not provided, the most recent will be used --canary            # Desired Volto version should be a canary (alpha)                      Default: false --interactive       # Enable/disable interactive prompt                                     Default: true --skip-addons       # Don't ask for addons as part of the scaffolding --addon             # Addon loader string, like: some-volto-addon:loadExtra,loadOtherExtra --workspace         # Yarn workspace, like: src/addons/some-volto-addon
         --description       # Project description
+        --defaultAddonName  # The name of the add-on project added to the project by default

 Arguments:
   projectName    Type: String  Required: false